geudde/attic-chest/pages/04.season-3/05.meeting-33/12.vox/docs.md

 That those next the pole, should the parley commence
 And the others succeed in their oder from thence.

-But th’events which at this starry council befell
+But th’ events which at this starry council befell
 If my strains you approve, the next reading shall tell.

 ---